Napoleon Dynamite: Opening sequence

 A replica of the UFO Abduction Insurance Card shown in the opening sequence.

 The film was originally made without opening titles.
 Audiences at test screenings were confused about when the film was set.
 Eight months after the film was completed, the title sequence was filmed in cinematographer Munn Powell's basement.
 Ruell, who played Kip, suggested the idea of the title sequence.
 The sequence shows a pair of hands placing and removing several objects on a table.
-Objects like plates of food had the credits written in condiments, while other objects like a Lemonheads box or a tube of ChapStick had the credits printed on them.
-Hess explains:
+Objects like plates of food had credits written in condiments, while other objects like a Lemonheads box or a tube of ChapStick had credits printed on them.
+Hess said:

-So this question came up a few times and the Fox Searchlight marketing people were like "maybe we could do something to say that this is happening now" because I kept explaining to them that I grew up in a small town in Idaho and that things are more, you know, functional and fashion doesn't matter as much ...
+This question came up a few times and the Fox Searchlight marketing people were like, "maybe we could do something to say that this is happening now", because I kept explaining to them that I grew up in a small town in Idaho and that things are more, you know, functional, and fashion doesn't matter as much ...
 It's kind of weird, but because they wanted to show that the film takes place now, there's a title where a hand pulls Napoleon's school ID out of a wallet and it says "2004".

-On the studio's reaction to the sequence, Hess adds:
+Of the studio's reaction to the sequence, Hess said:

-We actually had Jon Heder placing all the objects in and out [of frame], and then showed it to Searchlight who really liked it and thought it was great, but some lady over there was like "There are some hangnails or something – the hands look kinda gross!
-It's really bothering me, can we re-shoot some of those?
+We actually had Jon Heder placing all the objects in and out [of frame], and then showed it to Searchlight, who really liked it and thought it was great, but some lady over there was like, "There are some hangnails or something—the hands look kinda gross!
+It's really bothering me.
+Can we reshoot some of those?
 We'll send you guys a hand model."
-We were like "WHAT?!".
+We were like, "WHAT?!".
 This, of course, was my first interaction with a studio at all, so they flew out a hand model a couple weeks later, who had great hands but was five or six shades darker than Jon Heder.
 So we reshot, but they're now intermixed, so if you look there are like three different dudes' hands (our producers are in there too).
 It all worked out great, though, and was a lot of fun.